290g (2 and 1/4 cup) rolled oats

 I don’t claim these nor these to be very healthy every day foods, but I can assure you that these granola bars are!

 Did I mention that these granola bars are chocolate flavoured?
-Well they are!
+A big plus in my book.
 They are also packed with nuts, oats and cranberries which really does make them an ideal breakfast on the run kind of food.
 Or something delicious to snack on through out the day.

 They are perfectly chewy and fairly addictive, so be warned.